- 16 May 2023

 After you have configured your base in the manner you choose, you can then begin configuring your automation.
 For this example, we will be setting up an automation that creates an archive record of completed projects in our Project Tracker template.
 This same process can be done manually by linking records and using lookups, but by using the Automations feature, now the process can be accomplished automatically in a similar fashion.

-To start creating an automation, click on “Automations” in the upper right corner of your screen.
-Then, click “Create an automation” to begin the setup process.
+To start creating an automation, click on Automations in the upper left corner of an open base.